openjump-gis/openjump/README.md

 [Apache Foundation](https://projects.eclipse.org/projects/locationtech) and its whole namespace changed, breaking the compatibility between JTS and OpenJUMP.

-In 2021, OpenJUMP also changes host, moving to Github and resynchronizing with its core, moving directly from JTS 1.14 to JTS 1.18.1.
+In 2021, OpenJUMP also moves to Github and in order to re-synchronize it with JTS a major refactoring is undertaken.

-The migration of OpenJUMP and all its extensions may take some time and this page will be updated regularly until the first OpenJUMP2 release.
+The migration of OpenJUMP and all its extensions may take some time and this page will be updated regularly until the first OpenJUMP2 official release.

 ## Documentation